Chapter 4.12

 2. The Benicia police department shall maintain a record, which shall be a public record and which shall be separate from the personnel records of the agency, which reports the number of citizen complaints against law enforcement agencies or officers, the number and types of cases in which discipline is imposed and the nature of the discipline imposed.
 This record shall be maintained in a format which assures that the names and other identifying information of individual officers involved is not disclosed directly or indirectly.

 E. Contracts, Bids and Proposals.
 Contracts, contract bids, responses to requests for proposals and all other records of communications between the city and individuals or business entities seeking contracts shall be open to inspection and copying following the contract award or acceptance of a contract offer.
-Nothing in this provision requires the disclosure of a person’s net worth or other proprietary financial information submitted for qualification for a contract.
+Nothing in this subsection requires the disclosure of a person’s net worth or other proprietary financial information submitted for qualification for a contract.

 F. Budgets and Other Financial Information.
 The following shall not be exempt from disclosure: